AndyZe/moveit2_tutorials/doc/hybrid_planning/hybrid_planning_tutorial.rst

 .. image:: images/hybrid_planning_architecture.png
    :width: 700px

-The *Hybrid Planning Manager* provides an API for *Hybrid Planning request* 's, implements the high-level planning logic and coordinates both planners and their interaction.
+The *Hybrid Planning Manager* provides an API for *Hybrid Planning requests*, implements the high-level planning logic and coordinates both planners and their interaction.
 Global planning requests are responded by the *Global Planner Component* which solves a given planning problem and publishes the solution.
-The *Local Planner Component* processes incoming global trajectory updates and solves each iteration the current local planning problem.
+The *Local Planner Component* processes incoming global trajectory updates and solves the local planning problem at each iteration.
-Main advantages of using the architecture are:
+The main advantages of using the architecture are:

 - Global and local constrained motion planning problems can be handled separately
 - Online motion planning is possible with the local planner